madskjeldgaard/exformal-website-source/content/releases/anders-vestergaard-og-johanna-borchert-pulse-for-the-change-breath-piece.md

 # -------------- METADATA ----------------------

 # About the release (short text, a few paragraphs)
-releaseabout = "A hypnotic collaboration between pianist Johanna Borchert and drummer Anders Vestergaard on a trance-like quest into the inner spiritual workings of music itself."
+description = "A hypnotic collaboration between pianist Johanna Borchert and drummer Anders Vestergaard on a trance-like quest into the inner spiritual workings of music itself."

 # Catalogue text (1-2 lines)
 releasecattext = "Trancy drums and prepared piano improvisations from two of Copenhagen's finest instrumentalists."